rydmike/squircle_study/README.md

 ### SquircleBorder (old PR)

-This shape is based on a PR for a Squircle that was rejected in Flutter SDK.
+This shape is based on a PR for a **Squircle** that was rejected in **Flutter SDK**.
 It was discussed here https://github.com/flutter/flutter/pull/27523.

 This is a @rydmike code revival of the PR with some minor modifications.
 Changes include adding `BorderSide` support, with `strokeAlign` and supporting slightly higher relative radius in relation to the shape's stadium radius, updated lerp overrides and migration to null-safe code.

 * Name: **SquircleBorder PR**
 * From [Flutter rejected PR code](https://github.com/jslavitz/flutter/blob/4b2d32f9ebb1192bce695927cc3cab13e94cce39/packages/flutter/lib/src/painting/continuous_rectangle_border.dart)